How to Live Stream Conferences and Virtual Meetings [2024 Update]

 The right video CMS not only makes it easier for you to find and share your content, but it also makes it easier for your viewers to find the content that may interest them.

 If, for example, a viewer attends your conference live stream, your video CMS can suggest related videos from your library for them to view later.
-This keeps users engaging with your content — and potentially giving you their business — for longer.
+This boosts attendee engagement — and potentially giving you their business — for longer.

-Now that we have outlined the top features to Look for in a conference streaming platform, we wanted to compare 5 of the top services to stream virtual events.
-We’ll go into the key features, pros, and cons, as well as the live streaming costs associated with events in 2021.
+Now that we have outlined the top features to look for in platforms you can use for live streaming conferences and meetings, we wanted to compare 5 of the top services to stream virtual events.
+We’ll go into the key features, pros, and cons, as well as the live streaming costs associated with virtual events in 2024.

 Let’s get started!